Go Home Dinosaurs!

 Sound 8

-Gameplay: Simple but very entertaining and addictive.
+Gameplay: Go Home Dinosaurs is straightforward but very entertaining and addictive.

-Graphics: While not spectacular the art style is very nice.
+Graphics: While not spectacular, the art style is very nice.

 Summary 8.0 Great